Vegetarian nutrition: Zinc

 A 2013 review found that zinc intake and serum zinc concentrations were significantly lower in populations that follow vegetarian diets compared with non-vegetarians.

 Phytates in many whole grains, and dietary fiber in many plant foods may interfere with zinc absorption, and marginal zinc intake has poorly understood effects.
 Vegetarians may need more than the US Recommended Daily Allowance of 15 mg of zinc each day to compensate if their diet is high in phytates.
 Major plant sources of zinc include cooked dried beans, edible seaweed, fortified breakfast cereals, soy products, nuts, peas, and seeds.

 Iodine

 One study reported a "potential danger of [iodine] (I) deficiency disorders due to strict forms of vegetarian nutrition, especially when fruits and vegetables grown in soils with low [iodine] levels are ingested."
 Iodine, however, is usually supplied by iodized salt and other sources in first world countries.
 Other significant vegetarian sources of iodine include edible seaweed and bread made with dough conditioners.

 Health effects

 Evidence suggests that vegetarian diets have beneficial effects on blood lipids and that vegetarians have a reduced risk of cancer, cardiovascular disease, hypertension and type 2 diabetes.
+Typical vegetarian diets are high in fiber, which is protective against colon cancer.

+Vegetarian diets in children

+If done properly, children can thrive from a vegetarian diet.Like adults, children need plenty of key nutrients and should have diets low in fat, salt, and sugar.
+A 2009 study done by TarGET Kids shows that vegetarian and vegan children were twice as likely to be underweight compared to meat eating children.
+The majority of underweight children, both vegetarian and non-vegetarian, were of Eastern Asian descent.
+The correlation between race and being underweight in the study is unknown, but a clinical assistant professor in the pediatrics department at Stanford School of Medicine said that race could potentially play a factor in the malnourishment displayed.